 There are plenty of tutorials available in their Docs section to learn from.

 Genesis Site Options

-Upon activation you will notice a new sidebar menu in your WordPress Admin titled Genesis – click there to get started.
-As you will hover the mouse on the “Genesis”, you will see 3 links – Theme Settings, Import/Export and README.
+Upon activation you will notice a new sidebar menu in your WordPress Admin entitled Genesis – click on it to get started.
+As you will hover the mouse on the “Genesis” menu, you will see 3 links – Theme Settings, Import/Export, and README.

 This is the section where you can manage everything from changing the default layout to adding custom scripts in the theme.
 You can choose a color style, add a custom feed URL, and choose a default layout for the theme (each themes come with different layouts).